manuel-di-iorio/arden/README.md

 ## Production note

-This library is still in early development and not meant to be used in production yet
+This library is still in early development and not meant to be used in production yet.